Blue Collar (film): Reception

 Blue Collar was universally praised by critics.
 The film holds a 96% "Fresh" rating on the review aggregate website Rotten Tomatoes based on 46 reviews.
 The site's consensus states: "Paul Schrader's Blue Collar offers a searing, darkly funny indictment of labor exploitation and rampant consumerism that's fueled by the outstanding work of an excellent cast."
-Both Roger Ebert and Gene Siskel lauded the film; Ebert awarded the film four stars and Siskel placed the film fourth on his list of the ten best of 1978.
+Metacritic, which uses a weighted average, assigned the a score of 77 out of 100, based on 12 critics, indicating "generally favorable" reviews.
+Both Roger Ebert and Gene Siskel lauded the film.
+Ebert awarded the film four stars in his print review for The Chicago Sun-Times, saying Keitel, Pryor and Kotot were "at the top of their forms", with Pryor showing skill as a dramatic performer beyond his earlier more comedic roles.
+Ebert also praised Schrader's decision to avoid cliches or tidy sanitized storytelling.
+Siskel placed Blue Collar in fourth position on his list of the ten best of 1978.

 Filmmaker Spike Lee included the film on his essential film list "Films All Aspiring Filmmakers Must See".
 The New York Times placed the film on its Best 1000 Movies Ever list.

 In his autobiography Born to Run, Bruce Springsteen names Blue Collar and Taxi Driver as two of his favorite films of the 1970s.